dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ![Block diagram of a CPU Core in the Intel GoldenCove Microarchitecture.](../../img/uarch/goldencove_block_diagram.png){#fig:Goldencove_diag width=100%}

-The core is split into an in-order frontend that fetches and decodes x86 instructions into $\mu$ops and a 6-wide superscalar, out-of-order backend.
+The core is split into an in-order frontend that fetches and decodes x86 instructions into $\mu$ops[^9] and a 6-wide superscalar, out-of-order backend.
 The Goldencove core supports 2-way SMT.
 It has a 32KB first-level instruction cache (L1 I-cache), and a 48KB first-level data cache (L1 D-cache).
 The L1 caches are backed up by a unified 1.25MB (2MB in server chips) L2 cache.
 The L1 and L2 caches are private to each core.
 At the end of this section, we also take a look at the TLB hierarchy.

 ### CPU Frontend {#sec:uarchFE}